 Integration can be the vital link that turns a psychedelic experience into sustained healing.
 We’re usually left with a lot of unanswered questions and unresolved emotions following an experience with entheogenic or psychedelic substances—and an integration specialist can help.

 Your psychedelic journey is largely in your hands.
 With research, diligence, and an understanding of your needs, you can find a psychedelic integration specialist that’s best for you.
 Each practitioner will have a different background, ranging from those who have been involved in more traditional, shamanic healing practices, as well as those with more of a Western medical science understanding.

 Some may be more experienced with a particular psychedelic substance than others.
 Ultimately, you’ll want to find a trusted practitioner who is respectful of your journey and beliefs but is also competent enough to be able to contribute to your mental, emotional, and spiritual healing.

 At Psychedelic Passage, we provide integration services and beyond.
 Recent decriminalization in certain cities has significantly reduced the legal risks of guiding and trip sitting services.
 Through our trip sitting program, we’ll support you before, during, and after your trip so you can get the most out of your psychedelic experiences.
 In essence, we are providing a service that we wish we had during our psychedelic journey of healing.
-If you’re interested in learning how our services may help you, book a free call with one of our facilitators today.
+If you’re interested in learning how our services may help you, book a call with one of our facilitators today.